JQ-pan/Mist/README.md

 This is a full stack web application that is a clone of the popular game library, Steam.

 ## Technologies used
-- React with Redux
+- React with Redux: Handles data on frontend and renders components
-- Ruby on Rails
+- Ruby on Rails: Backend for data
-- PostgresQL
+- PostgresQL: Database
-- AWS
+- AWS S3: Cloud storage for images
-- CSS
+- CSS: Styling
-- onRender
+- onRender: Hosting service

 ## Index Carousel
 ![Carousel gif](/readme_assets/Carousel-gif.gif "Carousel")